Living in Spirit-to-spirit intimacy with God requires releasing your spirit. Releasing your spirit requires humbling your soul.

 “. . . penetrating to the dividing line of the breath of life (soul) and [the immortal] spirit” (AMP)

 Two decades after I read The Release of the Spirit, a friend handed me the book, Blessing Your Spirit, by Sylvia Gunter and Arthur Burk.
-I had just passed through the hardest seven years of my life and was trying to process and to heal from all that had occurred.
+I had just passed through seven very difficult years and was trying to process and to heal from all that had occurred.
 The teachings about spirit and soul in Blessing Your Spirit, coupled with page after page of spirit blessings, provoked a seismic shift inside me.
 For one thing, the blessings propelled me toward healing.
 Also, as I looked again at soul and spirit, I suddenly saw how God had been working in my life.
 A jumble of random puzzle pieces instantly fell into place.

 The seven-year fast